Elbow replacementOur specialists can restore your elbow’s mobility to help you get back to your usual self

 Our elbow joints can become damaged over time due to conditions such as arthritis, or as a result of trauma from injury.
 If your elbow pain is affecting your mobility and quality of life, it’s time to seek help from a specialist.
 One of the Orthopaedic Consultants may recommend the need for an elbow replacement.

 When an elbow replacement is necessary

-Usually, the pain comes from the bones, which form the joint, rubbing together because the lining between them that allows smooth movement has been damaged, due to injury or arthritis.
+Usually, the pain comes from the bones that form the joint rubbing together because the lining between them that allows smooth movement has been damaged, due to injury or arthritis.
 Whatever the cause, our team of specialists are here to help you get back to doing the things you love and will support you every step of the way.
-When you book an initial consultation with an Orthopaedic Consultant at KIMS Hospital, they will discuss your options for elbow surgery or other treatments.
+When you book an initial consultation with an Orthopaedic Consultant, you can choose to have this at KIMS Hospital or Sevenoaks Medical Centre.
+Your Consultant will discuss your options for elbow surgery or other treatments.

 Prices & payment